ayushigeorge/100-days-of-dsa-orless/questions.md

 Return k.
 # Day 52
 Given two sorted arrays arr1[] and arr2[] of sizes n and m in non-decreasing order.
 Merge them in sorted order without using any extra space.
 Modify arr1 so that it contains the first N elements and modify arr2 so that it contains the last M elements.

+# Day 53
+You are given an integer array prices where prices[i] is the price of a given stock on the ith day.

+On each day, you may decide to buy and/or sell the stock.
+You can only hold at most one share of the stock at any time.
+However, you can buy it then immediately sell it on the same day.

+Find and return the maximum profit you can achieve.